Omar21k/Ai-Mental-Health-Chatbot/README.md

 3. Emotion Classification

-NLTK analyzes the user's message to identify its emotional context.
+NLTK Python Library analyzes the user's message to identify its emotional context and classify his emotion.

 4. AI Response

-The backend sends the relevant conversation context to the OpenAI API to generate a conversational response.
+The backend sends the relevant conversation context to the OpenAI API to generate a conversational response, it will ask follow up questions if user message is a bit vage.

 5. Quote Recommendation

-HealthQuote connects to an external quote service to retrieve a quote relevant to the user's situation.
+Once the OpenAI API is able to classify user's emotion and grasp a hold how the user feeling it responds with not just "a" quote but THE quote tailored to user's situation.

 6. Personalized Response